 The skills session includes a mandatory 35-question, multiple-choice final exam.
 After successfully completing the skills session, you will receive a temporary certificate so you can purchase a permit and hunt immediately.

 Missouri residents, 16 years of age and older can complete the entire program online.
-Take a class online for a $15-fee (paid to online program provider).
+Take a class online for a fee paid to online course provider.
 Once you’ve completed the course and passed a 60-question final exam with a score of 80 percent or better, you will receive your certification.
 You do not have to attend a skill session.

 Yes!
 MDC recommends that youth begin hunting with an adult mentor to become familiar with hunting and terminology before taking the course.